jianlgler/Statistics/hw_01/README.md

 [^3]: Wikipedia, Statistical model: https://en.wikipedia.org/wiki/Statistical_model
 [^4]: Quora, is statistics a science: https://www.quora.com/Is-statistics-a-science
 [^5]: Wilson, E.O.
 (1999).
 "Consilience: The Unity of Knowledge": https://www.wtf.tw/ref/wilson.pdf
-[^6]: Aaron Brown, MBA in Finance & Statistics (academic discipline), The University of Chicago Booth School of Business: https://qr.ae/pveYYf
+[^6]: Quora, Aaron Brown, MBA in Finance & Statistics (academic discipline), The University of Chicago Booth School of Business: https://qr.ae/pveYYf

 # What is a dataset?
 From the observation units to the dataset attributes and values